|Baltimore Sit-In Victory (Jan)|

 On March 2nd, 1955, all seats are full when whites board a Dexter Avenue bus at the Court Street stop.
 The driver orders a row of four Black women to stand so that whites can take their seats.
 Claudette Colvin, 15 years old and a student at Booker T. Washington high school, refuses to give up her seat.
 The cops are quickly summoned.
 Colvin defies them.
 She's attended meetings led by NAACP Youth Council President Rosa Parks, and knows that by the strict letter of the bus law she's entitled to keep her seat.
 She's arrested, dragged off the bus and handcuffed.

-Within the Black community there's outrage at such treatment of a young girl.
+Within the Black community there is outrage at such treatment of a young girl.
 But Black leaders are unsure if hers is the case to challenge the law — many of the Black witnesses are fearful and could be pressured to change their testimony.
-Colvin is pregnant and unwed, which means that the more socially conservative and "respectable" elements of the Black community are unlikely to identify with her cause.
-And she herself is vulnerable to Alabama's ruthless system of so-called juvenile justice that allows state incarceration of "wayward girls" on flimsy "morals" charges.
-A vindictive judge could conceivably jail her without hope of appeal until she turned 19.
+Colvin is 15, unwed, and pregnant.
+Some of the more socially conservative and 'respectable' elements of the Black community might recoil from identifying with her cause.

 Rosa Parks is secretary of the Montgomery NAACP and a registered voter.
 In the words of Dr. King: "Her character was impeccable and her dedication deep-rooted.
 All of these traits together made her one of the most respected people in the Negro community."
 In July of 1955, she attends a two-week workshop at the inter-racial Highlander Folk School in Tennessee (today the Highlander Center).
 The program on "Racial Desegregation: Implementing the Supreme Court Decision" includes discussions of nonviolent tactics and strategies for resisting racism and overcoming discrimination.
 She later describes her experience: "That was the first time in my life I had lived in an atmosphere of equality with members of the other race. ... it could be done without the signs that said "White" and "Colored" — without any artificial barriers of racial segregation."